CEO Of Feminist Company Fires Entire Staff After They Discovered He Had Admitted To Sex Abuse

 — Refinery29 (@Refinery29) July 9, 2018

 However, it appears that the only reason the entire staff was nixed is because Martofel didn’t want to step down or issue a public apology, after all.
-Perhaps he hoped that by firing the staff, that he would somehow be able to carry on and continue to profit by selling feminist messaging.
+Perhaps he hoped that by firing the staff, he would somehow be able to carry on and continue to profit by selling feminist messaging.

 None of the terminated employees were given severance pay.